-Intuit Political Accountability Policy

-Approved January 17, 2024 By the Intuit Inc. Board of Directors
+Intuit Political Accountability Policy Adopted May 8, 2025 By the Board of Directors of Intuit Inc.

 Introduction and Purpose

 Intuit is committed to being a responsible and respected corporate citizen and a global thought leader in our engagement in the external public policy process in the countries where we have employees, products and services, and where public policy affecting our business is created.
 Our engagement is covered by our Code of Conduct & Ethics and at all times reflects the principles of Intuit's corporate values, beginning with Integrity Without Compromise.